Catalpa, Cattails & Kudzu

 small hooks that grab on to socks, hair, and anything else they can latch

 onto.
 Common cocklebur is a coarse, erect, annual herb up to 20 dm tall.
-The stems are

-leaves are long petiolate, alternate, broadly ovate, margins toothed or

-shallowly lobed, surfaces rough-pubescent.
-The plant is monoecious: the male

-flowers are in inconspicuous heads clustered at the tips of branches; the

-female flowered heads are axillary, greenish in color with the 2 flowers in the head enclosed by the involucre.
 The

+hairs.
+The leaves are long petiolate, alternate,

+The plant is monoecious: the male flowers are in inconspicuous

+heads clustered at the tips of branches; the female flowered heads are

-fruit is a distinctive hard brown ovoid bur terminated by 2 beaks and covered with hooked spines.
+flowers in the head enclosed by the involucre.
+The fruit is a distinctive hard

+brown ovoid bur terminated by 2

 Beggar Lice: (desmodium obtusum) a.k.a.
-Beggar’s Lice, Tick Trefoil
+Beggar’s

-Beggar's Lice, also known as Tick
+Beggar's Lice, also

-Trefoil, is the weed that covers your clothing with flat, eye-shaped, clinging seeds when you've been walking in fields
+known as Tick Trefoil, is the weed that covers your clothing with flat, eye-shaped,

-due to its covering of fine hairs.
-The pod is
+pod is due to its covering of fine hairs.
+The

-apart easily.
-The genus name, Desmodium,
+break apart easily.
+The genus name, Desmodium, is

-is Greek, meaning "band" or "chain", referring to these
+Greek, meaning "band" or "chain", referring to these

 segmented seed pods.